kristingmunder/RedCapHealthFair/docs/required_programs.md

 In order to begin you'll need to ensure that you have the following programs and software installed:

+## Terminals and Command Line interfaces

+To install the necessary software, we'll be using *Command Line Interfaces* (CLI).
+This is a computer term that contrasts with *Graphical User Interface* (GUI) which is what most users are familiar with; i.e., buttons, text boxes and graphical displays.
+CLIs instead can often achieve the same goals as GUIs but do this by typing in a series of commands.
+Be certain to know how to access your computer's CLI:

+- Windows 10:
+  1. Click the windows start button
+  1. type "Powershell"
+  1. Press enter
+- macOS:
+  1. Open spotlight (⌘ + space bar)
+  1. Type "Terminal"
+  1. Press enter

+You'll see a series of commands listed below.
+You can simply copy and paste those commands into the terminal or powershell and press enter to execute those commands.

 ## Package Managers

 In order to install all the software needed in a standardized and reproducible